 FEDERAL.
-Under the provisions of the Internal Revenue Code, no income will be realized by an employee for Federal income tax purposes upon his or her election to participate in the Plan or upon the purchase of shares under the Plan.
+For Federal income tax purposes, no income will be recognized by an employee upon his or her election to participate in the Plan or upon the purchase of shares under the Plan.
 However, as discussed in greater detail below, an employee may recognize taxable income if he or she disposes of the shares purchased pursuant to the Plan or if he or she dies while owning shares so purchased.
 The character of any such income will vary, depending, in part, on whether the disposition occurs before or after the expiration of the applicable holding period.
-For this purpose, the applicable holding period is two years from the date the shares were purchased by the employee under the Plan.
+For this purpose, the "applicable holding period" is two years from the date the shares were purchased by the employee under the Plan.

-A disposition of shares prior to the expiration of the holding period (a "disqualifying disposition") will cause the recognition of ordinary income by the employee (includable in gross income as compensation) in the year of disposition equal to the amount by which the fair market value of the shares at the time the shares were purchased exceeded the purchase price.
+A disposition of shares prior to the expiration of the "applicable holding period" (a "disqualifying disposition") will cause the recognition of ordinary income by the employee (includable in gross income as compensation) in the year of disposition equal to the amount by which the fair market value of the shares at the time the shares were purchased exceeded the purchase price.
 Provided that the shares are capital assets in the hands of the employee, if the price at which they are sold exceeds their adjusted cost basis (as defined below), the excess will be capital gain, and, if the price is less than their adjusted cost basis, the excess of the adjusted cost basis over the price will be a capital loss.
-This capital gain or loss will constitute long-term capital gain or loss if the shares have been held for more than one year at the time of disposition and short-term capital gain or loss if the shares have been held for one year or less at such time.
+This capital gain or loss will constitute long-term capital gain or loss if the shares have been held for more than 12 months at the time of disposition.
+Capital gain or loss on shares held for 12 months or less at the time of disposition will constitute short-term capital gain or loss.

-Upon a disposition of shares by an employee after the expiration of the applicable holding period, or upon the death of the employee while holding shares acquired under the Plan (whether death occurs before or after the expiration of the applicable holding period), the employee will recognize ordinary income (includable in gross income as compensation) to the extent of the lesser of (a) the amount by which the fair market value of the shares at the time of disposition or death exceeds the purchase price paid for the shares by the employee, or (b) the amount by which the fair market value of the shares at the time the shares were purchased exceeded the purchase price.
+Upon a disposition of shares by an employee after the expiration of the "applicable holding period," or upon the death of the employee while holding shares acquired under the Plan (whether death occurs before or after the expiration of the "applicable holding period"), the employee will recognize ordinary income (includable in gross income as compensation) to the extent of the lesser of (a) the amount by which the fair market value of the shares at the time of disposition or death exceeds the purchase price paid for the shares by the employee, or (b) the amount by which the fair market value of the shares at the time the shares were purchased exceeded the purchase price.
 Provided that the shares are capital assets in the hands of the employee, if the price at which they are sold, in the case of a disposition, exceeds their adjusted cost basis (as defined below), the excess will be capital gain, and, if the price is less than their adjusted cost basis, the excess of the adjusted cost basis over the price will be a capital loss.
-This capital gain or loss will constitute long-term capital gain or loss if the shares have been held for more than one year at the time of disposition and short-term capital gain or loss if the shares have been held for one year or less at such time.
+The characterization of this capital gain or loss as long- or short-term will be based on how long the shares were held at the time of disposition, as described in the last two sentences of the preceding paragraph.